 Call recording is a useful tool for businesses looking to collect information for improving customer service or building training materials.
 For some organizations, recording calls is a legal requirement for conducting business.
-But, no matter what, all calls must be recorded in compliance with the local laws of each party involved.
+But, no matter what, call recording laws must be followed and all calls must be recorded in compliance with the local laws of each party involved.

 As the name implies, one-party consent means that at least one person in the call must consent to be recorded.
 If you’re one of the people speaking on the call and also recording it, this meets the criteria for one party consent.

 If one person speaking on the call is also recording it, they must inform the other person on the call that it’s being recorded before continuing in order to meet the requirements for two-party consent.

 Europe and UK